code-carol/ucl_portfolio/README.md

 - Write section about creating ts files again = lessons learned
 - Style menu
 - Add first project like a newspaper article
-- Change folder icons to open folders when clicked

 things that i want to add